Business Setup Services in Europe

 Can I open a business bank account remotely?

-While some European banks offer remote account opening, many still require at least one in-person meeting.
+While some European banks offer remote account opening, more traditional ones still require at least one in-person meeting.
 Digital banks and EMIs (Electronic Money Institutions) increasingly offer business banking solutions with fully remote setup processes.
+Read more in our banking setup section.

 What are the tax implications of different European jurisdictions?